Daniel-KM/Omeka-S-module-Log/README.md

 - [ ] Use the second entity manager in all cases.
 - [ ] Add an option to copy logs inside jobs when the module is uninstalled.
+- [ ] Fix incompatibility between authentication modules (Ldap, Cas, Shibboleth).
+The user id is currently disabled in such a case.

 Warning